 Emails also play an important role in user onboarding.

-Squares shares some of its core features and briefly discusses how each works through emails.
+Square shares some of its core product features and briefly discusses how each works through emails.
 They also provide links to additional resources that users can read for more insights.

 Create similar email drips to enhance the customer onboarding experience.
 Ensure the emails also provide contact details in case users want to chat with the customer support team.

 Churn prevention is something you’ll grapple with as a SaaS business owner.
 If you want your customers to renew their subscriptions, you must streamline key touchpoints like onboarding and customer support.

 You’ll also want to invest in re-engagement emails.
 They remind users who haven’t used your product that it exists and what they’re missing out on.
 That’s what Asana does with the following re-engagement email.

 Providing a responsive customer support team and self-service resources like FAQ and troubleshooting blog content is also critical in preventing churn.